nnome/ENGI301/project_02/README.md

 1) Click on the 'PCB' Folder
 2) Click on the 'EAGLE' sub-folder
 3) Click on the 'Library' sub-folder
-4) Click on the 'SmartMirror' library
+4) Click on the 'SmartMirror.lbr'

 ##### To view Schematics:
-1) Click on the PCB Folder
+1) Click on the 'PCB' Folder
-2) Click on the EAGLE sub-folder
+2) Click on the 'EAGLE' sub-folder
 3) Click on the 'Schematics' sub-folder
-4) Click on the Schematics pdf
+4) Click on the 'SmartMirrorSchematic.pdf'

 #### To view Layout:
-1) Click on the PCB Folder
+1) Click on the 'PCB' Folder
-2) Click on the EAGLE sub-folder
+2) Click on the 'EAGLE' sub-folder
-3) Click on the 'Layout' sub-folder
+3) Click on the 'Layout'

 #### To view Bill of Materials:
-1) Click on the PCB Folder
+1) Click on the 'PCB' Folder
-2) Click on the EAGLE sub-folder
+2) Click on the 'EAGLE' sub-folder
-3) Click on the 'Manufacturing' sub-folder
+3) Click on the 'MFG' (Manufacturing) sub-folder
-4) Click on the 'BillofMaterials' document
+4) Click on the 'SmartMirror.csv'